Clifford Marrett, Director

 Alvin B. Wood Support Services Center, Second Floor (860) 465-4559

-The Center for Internships and Career Development helps meet the career development needs of all Eastern students, from freshman year through graduation.
+The Center for Internships and Career Development helps meet the career development needs of all Eastern students, from first-year students through graduation.
 Programs and services are designed to guide and support, while fostering self-direction and personal responsibility in career and life planning.
 Our office helps students to:

 The Career Studio is staffed by trained Career Peer coaches and allows for peer to peer interaction.
 The studio is open for drop-in appointments during specific times throughout the fall and spring semesters.